Staffa

 Staffa (Stafa, [ˈs̪t̪afa], from the Old Norse for stave or pillar island) is an island of the Inner Hebrides in Argyll and Bute, Scotland.
-The Vikings gave it this name as its columnar basalt reminded them of their houses, which were built from vertically placed tree-logs.
+The Vikings gave it this name as its columnar basalt reminded them of their houses, which were built of vertical logs.

 Staffa lies about 10 km west of the Isle of Mull; its area is 33 ha and the highest point is 42 m above sea level.

 The island came to prominence in the late 18th century after a visit by Sir Joseph Banks.
 He and his fellow-travellers extolled the natural beauty of the basalt columns in general and of the island's main sea cavern, which Banks renamed 'Fingal's Cave'.
 Their visit was followed by those of many other prominent personalities throughout the next two centuries, including Queen Victoria and Felix Mendelssohn.
 The latter's Hebrides Overture brought further fame to the island, which was by then uninhabited.
 It is now in the care of the National Trust for Scotland.